aul12/Website2/_posts/2019-12-10-inference-benchmark.md

 Especially devices on the edge of the internet are limited in computation power and often do not provide accelerator devices such as GPUs or dedicated neural network accelerators.
 Thus it is of great importance to have frameworks and libraries which enable a quick inference of neural networks on a normal CPU.

-In this post i will compare the inference of two neural networks with different implementations, namely the [OpenCV DNN-Module (OpenCV Version 3.4.8)](https://docs.opencv.org/3.4.8/d2/d58/tutorial_table_of_content_dnn.html), [CppFlow](https://github.com/aul12/cppflow) which is a wrapper around the TensorFlow C-API, and [TensorFlow-Lite](https://www.tensorflow.org/lite) which is flavour of the TensorFlow framework specialized on inference at the edge.
+In this post i will compare the inference of two neural networks with different implementations, namely the [OpenCV DNN-Module (OpenCV Version 3.4.8)](https://docs.opencv.org/3.4.8/d2/d58/tutorial_table_of_content_dnn.html), [CppFlow](https://github.com/aul12/cppflow) which is a wrapper around the TensorFlow C-API, and [TensorFlow-Lite](https://www.tensorflow.org/lite) (TfLite) which is flavour of the TensorFlow framework specialized on inference at the edge.

 ## Setup
 In the following section the setup which was used to measure the performance is explained.